simon2e/ocp-sample-application/ocp-sample-questions.md

 ```

 * Do you wish to ensure that only one pod will be scheduled on one Node?
-This is typically to ensure higher resiliency in case of node failure a second pod will not be running on the same node
+This is typically to ensure higher resiliency in case of node failure a second pod will not be running on the same node.
 ```
         ################################################
         ## podAntiAffinity Rule                       ##